Google China

 Google China is a subsidiary of Google.
-A popular search engine, most services offered by Google China were blocked by the Great Firewall in the People's Republic of China.
+Once a popular search engine, most services offered by Google China were blocked by the Great Firewall in the People's Republic of China.
 In 2010, searching via all Google search sites, including Google Mobile, was moved from mainland China to Hong Kong.

 By November 2013, Google's search market share in China had declined to 1.7% from its August 2009 level of 36.2%, though it has slowly risen since, representing 3.8% of the search engine market by July 2020.

 History

 2000–2006: Launch of search service

 On 12 September 2000, Google announced the addition of Simplified and Traditional Chinese versions to Google.com and began to provide search services for Chinese users worldwide.

 On 10 September 2004, Google.com launched Simplified Chinese Google News.

 In 2005, Google China moved from Xinhua Insurance Building, outside Jianguomen, to Keji Building in the Tsinghua Science Park near the east gate of Tsinghua University, where Google rented two floors.
 In addition, Google has an office in the Beijing Fortune Center.

 On 19 July 2005, Kai-Fu Lee, a former Microsoft executive and the founder in 1998 of Microsoft Research Asia, joined Google and officially became the president of Google China.
 On the same day, Google announced that it would set up a research and development center in China.